This is seriously the best grain salad ever! Quinoa salad with cranberries and avocado is perfect tossed with sweet-tart citrus vinaigrette.

 I created this salad as a side dish, but it also makes a great lunch all on its own.
 If you've been struggling with weekday lunches, struggle no more.
 Fix this salad at the start of the week, and you'll have at least three lunches waiting in the fridge for you.

-How to make quinoa taste good
+How to make citrus quinoa salad

 On its own, quinoa isn't for everyone.
 It has a bit of an earthy, bitter flavor.
 I personally like that taste, but I can see how it can be a lot, if that's not your thing.